-- Tree type large mature tree species must be planted on 40' spacing to meet this requirement unless there is a conflict with overhead distribution power lines (no large mature trees allowed within 25').
-Service power lines providing electrical services to dwellings are not considered conflicts.
-Additional items that significantly restrict and reduce root and canopy growth such as insufficient tree spacing, planting strip width, water meters, sewer lines, driveways, stop sign visibility, and sight triangles may allow for the planting of small tree species. - 2.
-Size & Placement trees must be planted between residential buildings and public streets.
-Trees may be planted in City-maintained public street right-of-way (not in NCDOT right-of-way). - a.
-Conflicts Sites with demonstrated constraints including insufficient tree spacing, planting strip width, water meters, sewer lines, driveways, stop sign visibility, and sight triangles may meet this requirement through payment-in-lieu or planting in alternate locations on the site, only if constraints significantly restrict and reduce root and canopy growth. - b.
-Existing trees only existing large maturing shade trees two-inch caliper or greater may be counted towards this requirement if adequately protected during construction. - c.
+- b.d.
+Existing trees only existing large maturing shade trees two-inch caliper or greater may be counted towards this requirement if adequately protected during construction. - C.e.
 Tree size trees shall be a minimum of two-inch caliper and meet American Standards of Nursery Stock (ANSI Z60.1), unless otherwise authorized by the Chief Urban Forester or their designee. - i.
 Growth topping is prohibited.
 Frontage trees must be allowed to growth to their natural height and form.
 Any code-required tree that is dead or missing, or that is authorized for removal shall be replaced with a new tree by the property owner during the next planting season (November - March) to maintain continuing compliance with this requirement. - ii.
 Tree Disturbing Activity trees planted to meet this requirement are considered protected and code-required trees, and require tree work permits from the City prior to tree disturbing activity for maintenance.
-Topping is prohibited. - d.
+Topping is prohibited. - f.
 Minimum planting area trees planted to meet this requirement shall be provided a minimum planting area of 274 square feet.
 Existing sites with demonstrated constraints may be allowed to provide reduced planting area with approval of Chief Urban Forester or their designee.